Feng Shui Garden Plants

 READ

-Colors Living Room Feng Shui
+Feng Shui Charges

 When selecting plants for a Feng Shui Garden, start with the Five Elements Theory: Fire, Water, Earth, Metal (represented by rocks or metal objects), and Wood (represented both by trees).
 Talk to an expert at your local nursery about using specific colors for deeper impact: red for fire; blue/black for water; yellow/gold/orange for earth; white/silver for metal; green colors for wood.
 Take note of how many of each element are used – having too much or too little of any element affects the overall energy balance.
 Also pay attention to shapes – go with rounded-edge ones over sharp-edged varieties if possible.
 Finally consider height – have tall plants towards the center or back wall if you want to create depth in your design.
 Last but certainly not least – be sure to add some fragrant flowering plants so beautiful scents can lift spirits everywhere!